2020 SITE UNDER CONSTRUCTION

-A panel of judges will select the best entry in each category for Fruits, Vegetables, Pickles, and Soft Spreads categories.
-Entries must be preserved in Ball® Classic, Collection Elite®, or Heritage Collection Jars sealed with Ball® Classic, Collection Elite®, or Heritage Collection Lids and Bands specially designed for home canning, or preserved in Kerr® Lids and Bands specially designed for home canning.
+A panel of judges will select the best entry in each category for Fruits, Vegetables, Pickles, and Soft Spreads.
+Entries must be preserved in Ball® Jars sealed with Ball® Lids and Bands specially designed for home canning, or preserved in Kerr™ Jars sealed with Kerr™ Lids and Bands specially designed for home canning.
 In addition, entries in the soft spread category must be prepared using Ball® Pectin: Classic, Low or No-Sugar, or Liquid.
 Proof of pectin purchase in the form of a receipt or product UPC must be submitted with the entry.

 Entries from each category honored with a First Place award will receive:

 • One (1) Free (up to $6 value) Coupon for Ball® Pectin.